asterics/AsTeRICS-Grid/docs/documentation_user/13_matrix-messenger-integration.md

 * **Room name**: a name for the new room (optional)
 * **Use end-to-end encryption**: check if you want that the room is end-to-end encrypted, ensuring that no one other than your conversation partner(s) can read the content of your messages

-## Use AsTeRICS Grid as Matrix messenger
+## Use Asterics AAC as Matrix messenger

-There is this [demo configuration for matrix messenger](https://grid.asterics.eu/?gridset_filename=matrix_messenger_demo.grd.json) which shows some common use-cases for Matrix messenger integration in AsTeRICS Grid.
+There is this [demo configuration for matrix messenger](https://grid.asterics.eu/?gridset_filename=matrix_messenger_demo.grd.json) which shows some common use-cases for Matrix messenger integration in Asterics AAC.

 ### Matrix messenger element